Emily Richardson

 Further information

-Your enquiry will be confidential, you do not need to be referred by a GP to make an appointment.
+Your enquiry is confidential, you do not need to be referred by a GP to make an appointment.
 When you attend the initial consultation, we will discuss your needs and expectations, and any relevant issues.
 This will allow us to determine together if Counselling is suitable for you.

 Type of session